Terms of Service & Acceptable Use Policy

 12 - Indemnification

-To the fullest extent permitted by applicable law, the Customer agrees to defend, indemnify, and hold harmless the Operator from and against any and all claims, damages, obligations, losses, liabilities, costs, and expenses (including reasonable attorney fees) arising from: (a) the Agent's use of and access to the Service; or (b) any violation of these Terms by the Customer or the Agent.
+To the fullest extent permitted by applicable law, the Customer agrees to defend, indemnify, and hold harmless the Operator and its members, managers, officers, employees, and agents from and against any and all claims, damages, obligations, losses, liabilities, costs, and expenses (including reasonable attorney fees) arising from: (a) the Agent's use of and access to the Service; (b) any violation of these Terms by the Customer or the Agent; (c) any data breach, credential leak, or security incident caused or contributed to by the Customer's Agent or systems, regardless of whether the Service detected or blocked the relevant activity; or (d) any claim by a third party that the Customer's Agent caused harm through the Service.

 The Operator will provide prompt written notice of any claim subject to this indemnification and will cooperate reasonably in the defense.
 The Customer shall not settle any such claim in a manner that imposes obligations on the Operator without the Operator's prior written consent.